 Canada’s Wonderland, a Cedar Fair property, spans a whopping 330 acres and is the largest theme park in the country.
 It’s located 25 miles north of Toronto.
 Within Canada’s Wonderland is a 20-acre waterpark called Splash Works.
 When park officials wanted to add an exhilarating waterslide to their Splash Works attractions, they contacted U.S.-based Splashtacular because they liked our waterslide products’ quality and customer service.

-Nothing screams exhilarating like our DownUnder™ that uses a unique design with a curved back riding surface, so there is no harsh transition – just an extremely smooth and ergonomic ride.
+Nothing screams exhilarating like our DownUnder™ that uses a unique design with a curved back riding surface, so there is no harsh transition. which is extremely smooth and ergonomic ride.
 This high-thrill DrenalineDropTM capsule’s “trap door” opens at 100 mph, allowing riders to reach speeds up to 40 mph on their backs before the ride ends in a run out.

 Canada’s Wonderland opened in 1981 and Splash Works opened within it in 1992.
 By the time Splashtacular embarked on the Muskoka Plunge, both parks were well established.
 Despite Canada’s Wonderland being the largest theme park in Canada, the construction site for the Muskoka Plunge was tight and real estate within the park was a premium.
 This slide is located in the middle of Splash Works, which added a layer of complexity.
 First, we tackled weaving Muskoka Plunge’s components through existing park rides.
 Second, we maneuvered a crane in the middle of the park.